draios/onprem-install-docs/6.X/6.6.0/01-command_line_arguments.md

-- One implication of this is that unless the `node-to-labels` SA is added, rack awareness will not work neither in Cassandra nor in ES (to be verified) Another implication is that if SA(s) are missing, the user will have to `describe` the Statefullset because Pods will not start at all:
+- One implication of this is that unless the `node-to-labels` SA is added, rack awareness will not work neither in Cassandra nor in ES (to be verified) Another implication is that if SA(s) are missing, the user will have to `describe` the STS because Pods will not start at all:

 ```
 Events: